Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Remove-AzBatchCertificate.md

 ## SYNTAX

 ```
-Remove-AzureBatchCertificate [-ThumbprintAlgorithm] <String> [-Thumbprint] <String>
+Remove-AzBatchCertificate [-ThumbprintAlgorithm] <String> [-Thumbprint] <String>
  -BatchContext <BatchAccountContext> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureBatchCertificate** cmdlet removes a certificate from the specified Azure Batch account.
+The **Remove-AzBatchCertificate** cmdlet removes a certificate from the specified Azure Batch account.

 ## EXAMPLES

 ### Example 1: Remove a certificate
 ```
-PS C:\>Remove-AzureBatchCertificate -ThumbprintAlgorithm "sha1" -Thumbprint "c1e494a415149c5f211c4778b52f2e834a07247c" -BatchContext $Context
+PS C:\>Remove-AzBatchCertificate -ThumbprintAlgorithm "sha1" -Thumbprint "c1e494a415149c5f211c4778b52f2e834a07247c" -BatchContext $Context
 ```

 This command removes the certificate that has the specified thumbprint.

 ### Example 2:Remove all active certificates
 ```
-PS C:\>Get-AzureBatchCertificate -Filter "state eq 'active'" -BatchContext $Context | Remove-AzureBatchCertificate -Force -BatchContext $Context
+PS C:\>Get-AzBatchCertificate -Filter "state eq 'active'" -BatchContext $Context | Remove-AzBatchCertificate -Force -BatchContext $Context
 ```

-This command gets all certificates that are active by using the Get-AzureBatchCertificate cmdlet.
+This command gets all certificates that are active by using the Get-AzBatchCertificate cmdlet.
 The command passes the active certificates to the current cmdlet by using the pipeline operator.
 That cmdlet removes each certificate.
 The command specifies the *Force* parameter.